The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: RG Analysis

-In Fig. 13,14,15 we plot the values of $\Delta_X,\Delta_G,\Delta_W$ versus $\xi$ with other couplings chosen at a representative points in the viable ranges indicated by Figs 10-12 and with $x=x_+(\xi)$ (for spontaneous CP violation).
+To illustrate the effect of varying $\xi$, in Figs.\ref{dlaphsSol1}-\ref{dltalGinsol1} we plot the values of $\Delta_3,\Delta_X,\Delta_G $ versus $\xi$ with the slow couplings fixed at values from a viable solution and with $x=x_+(\xi)$.
 There is a sharp peak in $m$ (the overall mass scale in all superheavy masses written in terms of the dimensionless vevs) due to a peak in $\Delta_X$ at $\xi=-5$. (which on the $x_+(\xi)$ branch corresponds to $x=1+i$).
 On this complex branch this spike is not due to any special gauge symmetry as can be checked from the values of the $SO(10)/G_{123}$ coset gaugino (i.e E,X,G,F,J type gauginos ) masses which remain distinct and non zero.
 Rather it is because a certain special multiplet, namely the lowest mass eigenstate in the $C[8,2, \pm 1]$ sector becomes light as one approaches close to to $\xi=-5$ ( i.e as $M_X,\alpha_G$ rise).
-One cannot approach the exact value too closely as $\alpha_G$ explodes.
-This is visible in Fig. 16 where we show the Mass of this light state versus $\xi$.
-Note however that the `crevassse' into which $M_C^{min}$ is to fall is very narrow indeed and that outside the region $\xi \in (-5.5,-4.5)$ both $\alpha_G$ and $M_C$ are comfortingly normal.
-In fact, except exactly at the singularity $M_C$ is always above $10^{15} GeV$ since it too has a factor of $m$ within it.
-The quantum numbers of this multiplet are reminiscent of the intermediate scale colour octet and $SU(2)$ triplet multiplets used in raising the unification mass in \cite{bs}.
-Note however that we follow the approach the effective field theory based approach of \cite{hall} who defines the unification scale $M_X$ simply as the mass of the lightest B violating Gauge boson.
-It would be interesting to reanalyze these questions using other approaches to the RG flow.
-The multiplet $C[8,2,1\pm]$ seems to have an analogous effect in this approach to that of the triplet and octet thresholds used in \cite{bs}.
-That is to say although its mass is still quite large outside the region $\xi \in (-5.5,-4.5)$ where $ \alpha_G$ and $M_X$ explode, yet it is already lowered sufficiently to raise $M_X$ sufficiently for our purposes, as may be seen from {\hbox{Fig.13.}} $\Delta_X$ never drops below about $+ .2$, for $\xi<0$ it is always $>1.2$ and goes as high as $5.2$ when one approaches $\xi=-5$.
-Apart from a limited special region around $\xi\simeq 4$, $\Delta_X$ is seen to exceed 1 over the entire $\xi $ line.
-One unsatisfactory aspect of this approach is that although consistent with MSSM unification at $10^{16.25} GeV$ it fails to justify it as a physical gauge threshold since even the lightest gauge field is heavier than the point where the couplings in the effective theory cross in the one loop theory.

-In Table I we give a list of masses and parameter values for which $M_X$ is raised to $10^{18} GeV$, while the gauge coupling of the spontaneously broken SO(10) theory is still quite small and we have used a value of $\xi=-8.5$ which is far from the singularity.
-In fact approaching closer pushes $M_X$ above $10^{18} GeV$.

-The composition of the special $C[8,2,\pm 1]$ multiplet is worth mentioning.
-At the singular point it is a mixture of only the modes $C_{1,2},\bar C_{1,2}$ which have their origin in the $(15,2,2)_{PS}$ submultiplets of the ${\bf{126}}$, \boot multiplets.
-Thus they couple\cite{ag2} to the matter fields as